PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 - tabulate==0.8.10
 - ipywidgets==8.0.3

 First, in your command prompt, you need to change your directory path to install these packages.
-You have to copy the path of the downloaded folder into ...\LMT_Widget_Tool-LWT-main and put in your command prompt :
+You have to copy the path of the downloaded folder into '...\LMT_Widget_Tool-LWT-main' and put in your command prompt :
 ```bash
 cd <paste the path here>
 ```